Mrpye/rules/be-excellent-to-one-another.rst

 Please make yourself aware of our **complaints policy** (Appendix A).

-Remember that Nottingham Hackspace is run by the volunteers for the members, and we ask that you be a **member not a consumer**.
+Remember that Preston Hackspace is run by the volunteers for the members, and we ask that you be a **member not a consumer**.
 Don’t be a greedy hacker.